SekiroSake/TournamentDatabase/README.md

 #Introduction

-This is a Python module that uses the PostgreSQL database to keep track of players and matches in aS wiss-style   game tournament.
+This is a Python module that uses the PostgreSQL database to keep track of players and matches in a Swiss-style   game tournament.

 ## Recommendation